 • Inappropriate application

 The perception that abrasion test results are the most significant predictors of a fabric’s overall durability is therefore inaccurate.
-Accordingly, specifiers should consider the following qualifiers when assessing double rub ratings:
+Accordingly, specifiers should consider the following:

-Wyzenbeek testing measures flat abrasion resistance and does not consider edge abrasion or other types of surface wear that may occur in actual upholstered applications.
+Wyzenbeek and Martindale testing measure flat abrasion resistance and do not consider edge abrasion or other types of surface wear that may occur in actual upholstered applications.

-Studies have shown that Wyzenbeek test results on the same fabric can and do vary significantly from test to test.
-For example, a variance of at least 60 percent was observed in a 2009 ACT Wyzenbeek Peformance Verification Fabric Study.
-Therefore, ACT does not recommend using absolute numbers for comparision.
+The ACT Wyzenbeek Performance Verification Fabric Study conducted in 2009 showed that test results on the same fabric can and do vary significantly from test to test.
+For example, a variance of at least 60 percent was observed.
+Therefore, ACT does not recommend using absolute numbers for comparison.
 Consider a range of + / – as acceptable.

-Higher double rub numbers do not necessarily indicate a significant extension of the fabric’s service life.
-In fact, Wyzenbeek results above 100,000 double rubs have not been shown to be an indicator of increased fabric lifespan.
+Higher abrasion numbers do not necessarily indicate a significant extension of the fabric’s service life.
+In fact, test results exceeding the ACT high-traffic abrasion guideline have not been shown to be an indicator of increased fabric lifespan.

 A fabric with twice the number of abrasion cycles does not indicate double the service life.